wangyx240/High-Resolution-Image-Inpainting-GAN/README.md

                     --gpu_ids [the ids of your multi-GPUs]
 ```
 Default training process uses hinge loss as the D_loss, also provide Wgan-GP in the code.

+Modify train.py to change other training parameters.
+Modify dataset.py to change the size of free-form mask.

 ### Testing
 To do
 ### Pre-trained model